open-policy-agent/conftest/docs/index.md

 [this issue](https://github.com/open-policy-agent/conftest/pull/243).

-By default, Conftest looks for these rules in the `main` namespace, but this can be overriden with the `--namespace` flag or provided in the configuration file.
+By default, Conftest looks for these rules in the `main` namespace, but this can be overridden with the `--namespace` flag or provided in the configuration file.
 To look in all namespaces, use the `--all-namespaces` flag.

 Assuming you have a Kubernetes deployment in `deployment.yaml` you can run